-With the arrival of cooler temperatures, you’ll have more reason to get out and enjoy the fresh air and sunshine.
+With the arrival of spring, you’ll have more reason to get out and enjoy the fresh air and sunshine.
 Here are a few health benefits of taking your workout or yoga practice outdoors and enjoying the healing power of nature.

 Improve Sleep – Daily exposure to sunlight naturally regulates circadian rhythms – your body’s internal clock – for a better night’s sleep.
 Regular exercise can further improve sleep quality by helping you get to sleep sooner and increasing deep sleep.

 Release More Feel-good Hormones – Outdoor exercise is a natural anti-depressant.
 Exposure to sunlight increases the hormone serotonin, which can elevate your mood and lessen anxiety.
 Exercise, by itself, can lift your spirits by releasing brain chemicals called endorphins.
 When you combine the powerful effects of exercise with time spent outdoors, you multiply theses feel-good hormones, which increases your sense of well-being and helps ward off depression.

 Increase Vitamin D Production – When your skin is exposed to direct sunlight, it produces vitamin D3.
 This vitamin stimulates the absorption of calcium, which is essential in maintaining strong bones.
 Vitamin D also helps fight off infections.
 Deficiencies in Vitamin D can increase the risk of developing heart disease, diabetes, autoimmune diseases and some cancers.
 (If you will be out in the sun for more than 10 or 15 minutes, be sure to apply sunscreen to protect your skin from UV rays.)